 2. Take a tour in a Cognac distillery

 With almost 200 Cognac producers in the area, this is definitely the main attraction of Cognac.
-The cognac houses include big names like Hennessy, Martell, Rémy Martin and Courvoisier.
+The cognac houses include big names like Hennessy (book a tour), Martell (book a tour), Rémy Martin (book a tour) and Courvoisier.
 These four produce most of the Cognac exported to the world.
-Other known brands include Otard, Camus, Meukovand Delamain (located in the neighboring town of Jarnac).
+Other known brands include Otard, Camus, Meukov and Delamain (located in the neighboring town of Jarnac).
 Many distilleries offer tours in French and English.
-However, if you need an English speaking tour, be sure to book in advance.
+However, if you need an English-speaking tour, be sure to book in advance.
 Martell and Hennessy are very popular tours as well those by Otard where you get to visit the old Chateau de Cognac (place of birth of King François I).
-You should know, however, that many distilleries are closing for winter so consult their tours schedules before heading to Cognac.
+You should know, however, that many distilleries are closing for winter so consult their tour schedules before heading to Cognac.